petrosKon/Kontrazis/content/posts/IGD900 Project.md

 ![alt text](https://raw.githubusercontent.com/petrosKon/Kontrazis/master/static/images/Fruit%20Ninja%20-%20Geishas.PNG)
 The last thing that would make the user even more enganged with our game was to add a combo counter.
 The combo meter would increase each time the user makes a successful cut on a fruit and return to 0 if he/she fails to cut one.
 ![alt text](https://raw.githubusercontent.com/petrosKon/Kontrazis/master/static/images/Fruit%20Ninja%20-%20Combo%20Counter.PNG)
+Last but not least, I need to mention one last feature I added but didn't make it to the last version.